 Bagrada bug lifecycle

 Our native stinkbugs lay eggs on the underside of leaves, where they are vulnerable to parasitic wasps.
-The Bagrada bug also lays its eggs in the soil, near food plants, where it is safe from parasitization.
+The African Bagrada bug lays most of its eggs in the soil, near food plants, where it is safe from parasitization.
 A female Bagrada bug can lay as many as 150 eggs in 2 weeks.
 Eggs are laid singly or in clusters, on or near host and non-host plants, and on mesh and row covers.
 The eggs start out white and turn orangish-red as they approach maturity.
-Wingless nymphs are bright orange when they hatch, turning red with dark marking as they mature.
+Wingless nymphs are bright orange when they hatch, turning red with dark markings, as they mature.
 These nymphs outgrow and shed old exoskeletons, in a process called molting, in five different stages, called instars, before reaching adult size.
 The nymphs are often mistaken for lady beetles, but they lack the shiny hardened shell.
 Bagrada bugs overwinter in soil and leaf littler.

 Monitoring for bagrada bugs